Mathematics A Level

 To be accepted onto a Level 3 programme, you must hold at least five GCSEs at grade 4 or above, including GCSE Maths and English language.

-It is essential that you achieve a minimum of a grade 6 in Maths.
+It is essential that you achieve a minimum of a grade 6 in Maths and a grade 5 in English Language.

 Facilities and resources